 I am a U.S.-based student who studied abroad.
 Do I need to submit documentation from my study abroad school?

-This is the exception to the If you are a domestic student and your courses, grades and credits from your study abroad program appear on your home school's official transcript, you do not need to submit a transcript from your study abroad institution.
+If you are a domestic student and your courses, grades and credits from your study abroad program appear on your home school's official transcript, you do not need to submit a transcript from your study abroad institution.
 If this information does not appear on your home school transcript, please see the additional instructions on the international applicant page.

 I attended the Bloomberg School in the past and am now applying to another degree program.
 Do I need to order official JHSPH transcripts for my new application?